 Committed to supporting Haiti's advancement

 What do all of these programmes have in common?
 Our goal is to create an environment where Haitians have the resources to withstand shocks and the opportunities to continue improving their lives.
-We focus on working with local organisations and empowering communities to determine how best to help themselves — long after our presence is needed.
+We focus on working with local organizations and empowering communities to determine how best to help themselves — long after our presence is needed.

 Of course, it would be foolish to think that all of Haiti’s problems can be solved quickly.
 The earthquake was a catalyst that drew international attention to both urgent and deeply-rooted issues that are affecting Haiti’s development.
 But we must understand that the country requires sustained support to rebuild — and make meaningful progress.